paperswithcode/model-index/docs/2_datamodels/model.md

 - `Weights` - link to download the pretrained weights
 - `Config` - link to the config file used for training
 - `README` - the content of, or a link to the README.md file for the model
+- `Image` - path or URL to an image for this model
 - `In Collection`- name of the [Collection](collection.html) to which this model belongs.

 The fields above will be automatically recognized by model-index, but you can